MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting: Experiments

 Since the training and test batches for Alpha360's stock features come from the same date and have 360-degree dimensions, the batch size is decided by the number of stocks traded each day.
 In addition, the shape of MTMD's memory matrix is $64\times 64$.
 We also use gird research to find optimal hyper-parameters.
 Table \ref{HH} displays the selection of the number of units and layers in other baselines and MTMD.
 By looking up the hyper-parameters in the stock features encoder for MTMD, the number of hidden units on CSI 500, CSI 100 and CSI 300 are both 128 in $\left\{32,64,128,256,512 \right\}$, the number of layers and the shape of MTMD's memory matrix are 2 in $\left\{1,2,3,4 \right\}$ and $64\times 64$ in $\left\{32, 64,128,256 \right\}$.
 The best learning rate is 0.0002 in $\left \{0.001, 0.0005, 0.0002, 0.0001 \right \}$.

 Given the same dataset and predefined concepts, Table \ref{Experiment Results1} shows the experimental results of MTMD and other baselines on the stocks of CSI 100 and CSI 300.
 Our framework achieves state-of-the-art IC, Rank IC, and Precision@N, which can be further validated in dataset CSI 500 as shown in Table \ref{Experiment Results2}.
 The CSI 500 is a supplementary dataset that includes 500 constituent stocks representing mid-cap companies on the Chinese stock market.
 This dataset extends the evaluation to a broader range of stocks, covering more diverse market conditions and trading patterns, thereby providing a more comprehensive validation of the model’s generalization capabilities.

 Compared with the SFM, ALSTM, ALSTM+TRA, and GRU, which predict stock trends through time series, our framework pays more attention to mining the conceptual features of stocks.
 The IC of MTMD is 0.008 higher than the best score of ALSTM+TRU on average.
 This result shows that the concept of stock can better mine the correlation of cross-stock changes to achieve a better forecast performance.
-Besides, although GATs can also capture the cross-stock connections, it does not study the dynamic correlation between stocks and concepts.
-However, HIST can more effectively capture the temporary and complicated cross-stock relations between stocks.
-The performance is higher than the IC of GATs, with an average of 0.112.
-This means that dynamically associating time features with conceptual features can predict the stock trend more accurately.
+Besides, although GATs can also capture cross-stock connections, it does not study the dynamic relevance degree between stocks and concepts.
+However, HIST can more effectively capture the temporal and complicated cross-stock relations between stocks.
+The performance is higher than the IC of GATs, with an average value of 0.112.
+This means that dynamically correlating temporal features with conceptual features can more accurately predict stock trends.

-The complicated external noise in the market interferes with the learning effect of the model.
-We believe that a real profit signal can be used as a critical learning feature, and aggregating features can optimize the model at multiple scales.
-Combining with Figure \ref{FIGURE1} and Figure \ref{FIGURE2}, we can observe that with the addition of epoch, the IC and Rank IC of most baselines show a gradual decrease after an obvious turning point at the end of the increasing process, while MTMD shows a trend of steady growth.
-This is a remarkable advantage of our method, which proves that the memory blocks in MTMD prevent them from being wrongly concentrating on the sample bias of each data batch, so that over-fitting can be avoided.